Bolton Notch State Park

 Parking: Medium sized lot where Rt 44 meets I-384, before the exit ramp to 6 / 44 West

 There are three trails of note within the park.
 The first is the most popular a .11-mile Garnet Trail that leads to the American Flag overlook.
 The climb may be strenuous for some, but certainly worth it for eastern CT views.
-Though the view isn’t likely to steal anyone’s breath somehow the graffiti is anchored by the flag and can be a great place to watch the sunset.
+Though the view isn’t likely to steal anyone’s breath away as you look down 384 it’s still great.
+Graffiti covers the rocky overlook and is anchored by the huge flag.
+It can be a great place to watch the sunset.

 The second trail is the 1.43 mile yellow-blazed Mohegan trail.
 After branching off the Garnet trail, the Mohegan filters through mountain laurel and wide swaths of moss.
 It’s pretty picturesque and I get the feeling it’s also overlooked by most who come just for the overlook or get pulled down the Hop River Trail.
 The Mohegan works to the summit of an unnamed hill (as far as I can tell) before rounding back through marshy areas onto an old cart path.